Featured

 Canada's women's team pursuit riders are entitled to challenge the decision that removed their 2026 Worlds pathway.
 But elite sport does not pause while a decision is contested.
 The task now is to protect the career as well as the argument.

+A rider can be right and still need a plan.
 That is one of the hardest truths in elite sport.
 A decision can feel unfair.
 The communication can be poor.
 The logic can feel incomplete.
 The system can move in a way that leaves athletes carrying the cost of choices they did not make.

 Cycling Canada's decision to drop support for the women's team pursuit at the 2026 Worlds is brutal from the rider's side.
 The question is not whether Canada has the right to prioritise.
 It is whether the same standard is being applied across the whole track programme.